donejs/donejs/tutorials/organizing.md

 app's codebase.
 What works for 10 files does not work for 100.

 Complicating matters, an individual JavaScript file might have dependencies on non-JavaScript resources.
-It's easy to imagine a menu needing a specific stylesheet, images, or [can.view client side template] to run.
+A menu might need a specific stylesheet, images, or [can.view client side template].

-Spreading these dependencies across images, styles, templates etc folders leads to bad organization and potentially bad performance.
-For example, it can be hard to know if a particular style rule is needed.
+Spreading these dependencies across images, styles, and template folders makes it more difficult to know what depends on what.
+Over the lifetime of an an application, it makes it more likely you'll be loading resources that are not needed.

 ### The Fix